eucalyptus/euca-demo/doc/setup-poc8-manual.md

     ```

 6. (CLC): Refresh Eucalyptus Administrator credentials

-    As noted above, if the eucarc does not contain the environment variables for the key and certificate,
+    As noted above, if the eucarc does not contain the environment variables for the key and
-    we must patch it to reference the previously downloaded versions of the key and certificate files.
+    certificate, we must patch it to add the missing variables which reference the previously
+    downloaded versions of the key and certificate files.

     ```bash
     mkdir -p ~/creds/eucalyptus/admin